A set of clinical frequently asked questions (FAQs) to provide further support to prescribers.

 - people with severe treatment-resistant epilepsy.

-In the interim, the British Paediatric Neurology Association (BPNA) has developed clinical advice on the use of cannabis-based products for medicinal use in paediatric patients with certain forms of severe epilepsy, and the Royal College of Physicians (RCP) has developed additional advice around prescribing of cannabis-based products for medicinal use in intractable chemotherapy induced nausea and vomiting, and chronic cancer pain.
+In the interim to this guidance being published the British Paediatric Neurology Association (BPNA) had developed clinical advice on the use of cannabis-based products for medicinal use in paediatric patients with certain forms of severe epilepsy, and the Royal College of Physicians (RCP) had developed additional advice around prescribing of cannabis-based products for medicinal use in intractable chemotherapy induced nausea and vomiting, and chronic cancer pain.

-The Association of British Neurologists (ABN) has developed guidance on the use of cannabis-based products for medicinal use in adult patents with neurological conditions.
+The Association of British Neurologists (ABN) had developed guidance on the use of cannabis-based products for medicinal use in adult patients with neurological conditions.
 This guidance is now available and covers use in rare epilepsies and MS related spasticity.

 No. Doctors should always first consider prescribing medicines that are licensed for the specific condition that the patient presents with.
 This is because these products have been tested for quality, safety and efficacy by the regulators for the indication they are prescribed for and are subject to the quality assurance arrangements that apply to all licensed medicines when they are manufactured.
 If this is not possible then the next option would be an off-label use of a licensed medicine, again because these will have been subject to those quality assurance arrangements, but the doctor has to be confident that the medicine would be appropriate for the specific indication and the patient, that it is being prescribed for.

 Prescribing an unlicensed product should be considered third and only if an individual patient has exceptional clinical needs that cannot be met by a licensed or off-label medicine.

 The BPNA guidance recommends that CBD (Epidiolex®) should be the default choice when considering prescription of a cannabis-derived medicinal product in intractable epilepsy in children.
 They do not recommend prescribing other non-licensed cannabis-derived medicinal products, which includes all artisanal cannabis oils, whether or not they comply with good manufacturing practice (GMP) or good distribution practice (GDP) standards.